geobde/graphqlexplorer/README.md

-<h4>GraphQL Explorer is a project that simplifies the process of generating queries from plain text prompts.
-It harnesses the power of AI to make querying your GraphQL APIs a breeze.</h4>
+<p>GraphQL Explorer is a project that simplifies the process of generating queries from plain text prompts. <br />It harnesses the power of AI to make querying your GraphQL APIs a breeze.</p>

 [![GraphQL Explorer](./screen.gif)](https://graphqlexplorer.vercel.app/)